 A lot of work goes into finding a good development site.

-But before you progress to a detailed feasibility study, you’ll want a quick method to rule properties in or out of further consideration.
-The first, and most important question to ask is ‘What is Possible on the Block?’
+The first and most important question to ask is ‘What is Possible on the Block?’

 Every council is different in how they apply each Planning Zone, but generally speaking:

 - Neighbourhood Residential Zones (NRZ) are the most restrictive for property development